 One issue with the body design is that the grooves are prone to getting dusty.
 You will have to regularly clean the body of the product.
 If it were a smooth surface, this task would have been easier, but as you can see its not.
 Within this price range, it is useless to expect things like smart sensors or mobile APP connectivity.
 It does, however, have an AUTO TIMER and a DIMMER setting, which dims down the LED lights.If you like connected devices then the Honeywell HPA250B can connect to Bluetooth and your phone.

 COVERAGE AREA & ACH

 The Honeywell HPA200 Allergen remover is suited for medium-sized rooms.
-For a reduced count of ACH, you can use it for large rooms also.
+For a reduced count of ACH, you can use it for mid and large rooms also.
 In case of 310 sq.ft. rooms, Honeywell HPA200 can provide an ACH of 5.
 If you are unaware of what ACH means, read along.
 An ACH of 5 means that the air purifier cleans the complete volume of room’s air 5 times in an hour.
 An air purifier’s coverage area should be rated such that it is capable to produce an ACH of 4 for effective air cleaning.
 So, undoubtedly, Honeywell HPA200 purifies the entire room’s air every 12 minutes.

 ALSO READ: HONEYWELL HPA300 REVIEW

 CADR – Honeywell HPA200 Review

 An air purifier’s CADR is something which people should heed after noticing the coverage area.
 CADR ratings are allotted to a specific air purifier model for how well it cleans dust, pollen and smoke particles.
 If the air purifier removes all the dust particles from an ‘X’ cubic feet area within a minute, it means its CADR (dust) is ‘X’ CFM.
 Needless to say, the more powerful an air purifier is, the greater would be its CADR.